contactlab/milky-way/packages/marketing-cloud-logo/docs/browsers-support.md

   </tbody>
 </table>

-⚠ Support with bundled polyfills
+⚠ Polyfills are used to support.